Pure

 John Pawson

-Commissioned by The Telegraph Luxury Magazine, I photographed the designer John Pawson at his iconic Farm House in the Cotswolds, to celebrate John's new book "Making Life Simpler" by Deyan Sudjic, published by Phaidon.
+Commissioned by The Telegraph Luxury Magazine, I photographed the designer John Pawson at his iconic Home Farm in the Cotswolds, to celebrate John's new book "Making Life Simpler" by Deyan Sudjic, published by Phaidon.

 ︎